Webster GA 300

-Matre Forestry is pleased to offer the Morris Tract, a +-367.75 deeded and surveyed (surveyed in 1969) acres in Webster County, Georgia that has been in the same family for generations.
+Matre Forestry is pleased to offer the Morris Tract, a +-300 deeded and surveyed (surveyed in 1969) acres in Webster County, Georgia that has been in the same family for generations.
 This is you chance to acquire significant acreage at a great price.
 The seller will consider subdividing at a negotiated price.
-The smallest subdivision considered is +-67 acres.
-The property offers great hunting, growing longleaf, creek frontage, and solar project potential. +-89% is suitable for pine plantations.
+The property offers great hunting, growing longleaf, creek frontage, and solar project potential. +-86% is suitable for pine plantations.

 The property has frontage on Slaughter Creek, a major tributary to the Kinchafoonee Creek, which is just a little ways downstream.

 There is double road frontage on two sand base county roads, with good wet weather access.
 Utilities are present.

 +-162.1 acres of 2007 Upland Cutover, providing great deer cover, and is ideal for reforestation under the EQUIP program.